nmeri17/suphle-docs/src/docs/v1/modules/index.md

 When run, the command above will transfer contents of the template folder, *ModuleTemplate*, to a new `Products` module, replacing namespaces, class names and their contents, generally mirroring source structure to appropriately match the newly birthed module.
 When present, the `module_descriptor` option causes [component templates](/docs/v1/component-templates) to be automatically installed after module creation.

 Usually, ModuleTemplate will be customized to taste.
-If, however, your architecture of choice deviates from the default, your module template may reside away the Suphle executable.
+If, however, your architecture of choice deviates from the default, your module template may reside away from the Suphle executable.
 In this case, its new destination should be communicated to the executable through its `template_source` option:

 ```bash